vic9112/gem5-exercises/slides/03-Developing-gem5-models/08-ruby-network_withGarnet.md

 - Simple: Fast, can only change link bandwidth/latency
 - Garnet: Detailed model for routers, flow control, and link architecture

-First we'll create a new topology (a ring).
-Since Garnet is more complex and simulations take longer, we will not use it in this chapter.
+First we'll create a new topology (a ring) and then we'll extend it to use Garnet.

 ---